 It’s a popular myth that you have to be deeply disturbed or “crazy” to seek counseling.
 When to seek counseling is an entirely personal decision, and one most people don’t enter into lightly.
 With a strong support system and communication skills, you’ll weather the little struggles that crop up in day-to-day life.
-Most people can benefit from therapy at least some point in their lives.
+Most people can benefit from therapy at least once in their lives.
 Sometimes the signs are obvious but at other times, something may feel slightly off and you may struggle to figure out what it is.
 So you trudge on, trying to sustain your busy life until it sets in that life has become unmanageable.
 At what point should you seek help?

 Our counselors are trained to intervene or provide support for a countless number of issues, far too many to list in any comprehensive way.
 While counseling might be helpful in numerous situations, there are some conditions in which we would strongly encourage you to seek counseling services: